-Once registration for a term is open, the student must verify with her/his academic advisor a planned schedule for the academic year by signing the Curriculum Planning Form.
+Once registration for a term is open, the student must verify with her/his academic advisor a planned schedule for the academic year by signing the Curriculum Planning Form4.
 This document acts as a contract between the student and the Department of Social Work and Social Ecology.
 If the student wants to deviate from the approved schedule it is their responsibility to contact the academic advisor prior to registering for any courses that are not listed on Curriculum Planning Form.
-It is noted that students on block registration are not required to complete the Curriculum Planning Form as their courses are automatically added to the registration portal.
 All students must register on the dates designated in the University calendar.
 A \$200 late fee is assessed if registration is not completed on the designated dates.
 Students may not attend class without being registered.
 Registration is not complete until financial arrangements have been cleared with Student Finance and a completed registration form filed with the Office of University Records.
 Students may not register once the last day to add a course is past.
 In rare exceptions where there are extenuating circumstances, students who miss the last day to register may petition to the Dean of the School and the Assistant to the Vice Chancellor for Student Affairs.
 If granted permission they can be reinstated with a \$300 fee.